SSS Contribution Calculator Philippines 2026

 What does EC contribution cover?

-The Employees’ Compensation (EC) program covers work-related injuries, sickness, disability, or death.
-It’s entirely paid by your employer — ₱10/month if your MSC is below ₱15,000, or ₱30/month if your MSC is ₱15,000 and above.
-It never comes out of your salary.
+The Employees' Compensation (EC) program covers work-related injuries, sickness, disability, or death.
+It is ₱10/month if your MSC is below ₱15,000, or ₱30/month if your MSC is ₱15,000 and above.
+For employed members and kasambahay it is paid entirely by the employer and never comes out of your salary; self-employed members pay it themselves.
+Land-based OFWs and voluntary members are not covered by the EC program.

 How do I verify my posted SSS contributions?